Bitlambda-chain/whitepaper/README.md

 # whitepaper
+ A New Blockchain Based on a P2P Dynamically Programmable Incentive Protocol

+Abstract:

 The essence of economics can be succinctly summarized as: "People respond to incentives.
 The rest is merely explanation."
 (1)

 Blockchain represents a novel method of organizing societal resources, redefining the propositions of "what incentives to use" and "what to incentivize."